EU blocks German plan for higher fixed phone rates

 The German telecoms regulator (BNetzA) proposed raising these call termination fees to three times the average rates in many parts of Europe to compensate for steadily declining revenues in the sector.
 There are over 50 alternative operators in Germany.

-But the Commission, which opposed similar fee proposals for Deutsche Telekom early this year, is seeking to harmonize such rates across Europe.
+But the Commission, which opposed similar fee proposals for Deutsche Telekom early this year, is seeking to harmonise such rates across Europe.

 "It is important for building up a real single market that both operators and consumers face termination rates in Germany that are in line with those in other EU Member States," the EU Commissioner for telecoms Neelie Kroes said on Friday.